 During the 2014 season, we successfully transferred the Medium format video from an iPad in the press box to the sideline using WiFi and a directional antenna.

 In 2015, we used a router, a FTP file server and a directional access point to transfer 720p HD video to iPads in our pressbox and on our sideline at home and away (across the field).
 You can implement this system for less than $600.

 In 2016, we used a Two Tier network with 7 iPads to deliver 720p HD video and game data.
 2 iPads are shooting video, another is adding data in the pressbox, 2 others are viewing video in the pressbox and two are used to watch video on the sideline.
 One of the sideline iPads is connected to a television.

 Using WiFi over long distances with fans in the stands is not simple and takes some effort to implement.
-Interference from all the cell phones during a game makes this more challenging.
+Interference from all the cell phones at a game makes this challenging.

 Choose Add New Video to - Time Synchronized Play if you're shooting video and someone else is entering the data.
 That will make sure that your video clip ends up on the play that is currently in process.

 Access Points can be used to improve performance in your WiFi network.
 An Access Point is basically a WiFi transceiver that attaches to your router with an ethernet cable.

 Access points like the LINKSYS LAPAC 1200 can be used to add channels to your wireless network to reduce the number of devices sharing a channel.